SacredHeart Heron Lake

 With the kids jingle belling

-And everyone telling you to be of good cheer
+And everyone telling you to be of good cheer It’s the most wonderful time of the year.

 Christmas and Easter mark the pivotal events in the life of our Christian faith; thus, in stating, Christmas is the most wonderful time of the year has a true ring to it.
 On a personal front, the time we currently find ourselves in is the most wonderful time of Father Schuster’s year.
 I base these words on the following: